slimbootloader/documentation/source/how-tos/boot-acrn.rst

 Sometimes, you may need to update |SPN| firmware with newer versions on |UP2|.

-.. warning:: It is higly recommended to have an SPI programmer in case |UP2| is bricked after firmware update.
+.. warning:: It is highly recommended to have an SPI programmer in case |UP2| is bricked after firmware update.

 **Step 1:** Copy ``FwuImage.bin`` onto USB flash drive formatted in FAT32